11th Airborne Division: Korean War

 Training continued until the outbreak of the Korean War in 1950.
 For service in Korea, the 187th Glider Infantry Regiment—now renamed the 187th Airborne Infantry Regiment—and the 674th Airborne Field Artillery Battalion were detached from the division and re-formed as a separate Regimental Combat Team (RCT).
+Many personnel from the 511th Parachute Infantry Regiment were transferred to the 187th ARCT to bring it up to full strength for overseas deployment.
 The 187th made successful combat parachute assaults near the towns of Sukchon and Sunchon, north of the North Korean capital of Pyongyang, as part of the Battle of Yongju.
 The published purpose of that drop was to capture members of the North Korean Government fleeing Pyongyang and also to free American POWs being moved towards the Chinese border, however, neither objective was realized.
 The regiment later fought against North Korean and Chinese forces at Suan, Wonju, Kaesong, Munsan-ni, and Inje.
 During the winter of 1950, the 187th was caught up in the Chinese "Second Phase Offensive" and fought in the Battle of the Ch'ongch'on River.
 The 187th led the last parachute assault in Korea on 23 March 1951 as part of Operation Tomahawk and took part in the UN May–June 1951 counteroffensive.
 It redeployed to Japan on 26 June 1951 where it became a strategic reserve but returned to Korea on 24 May 1952 to assist in the suppression of the prisoner rebellion at the Geoje POW Camp, where prisoners had forcibly seized and held Brigadier General Francis Dodd, camp commandant, hostage for four days from 7 May 1952.
 After this, it once more returned to Japan on 18 October 1952 and made its final return to Korea on 22 June 1953.
 The unit returned to the United States in July 1955.

 Four members of the 187th were awarded the Medal of Honor for their actions in the Korean War: Corporal Lester Hammond, Jr.(KIA), Corporal Rodolfo P. Hernandez(WIA), Corporal Joe R. Baldonado(KIA) and Private First Class Richard G. Wilson(KIA).